replit/play/README.md

 #### `play.repeat()`

-The same as Python's built-in `range` function, except it starts at 1.
+`play.repeat()` is the same as Python's built-in `range` function, except it starts at 1.
 'Repeat' is just a friendlier and more descriptive name than 'range'.

 ```python
 list(play.repeat(10))